mutewinter/tapas-with-ember/README.md

 Open [`localhost:3333`](http://localhost:3333) and check out your brand new Ember app!
 Every time you save a file, the browser will automatically refresh.

-Tapas with Ember runs the latest release channel Ember.
+Tapas with Ember runs the latest release channel Ember and latest beta of Ember Data.
 You can update to Beta or Canary builds using `cake ember:install`.
 It's also easy to install the latest Ember Data or Ember Model using the `cake` scripts below.

 ## Frequently Asked Questions